What is Adobe After Effects and what is it used for?

 - 3rd Party Tools for After Effects

-- How Long it Takes to Learn
+- How Long Does it Take to Learn After Effects?

 So, break out your reading glasses, grab a cup of coffee, or your favorite box of apple juice, and let's jump down the rabbit hole!